Aurora Village–Wells College Historic District: Commercial properties

 The vernacular-design Patrick Tavern was built in 1793 and is the oldest building in the village.
-Built in 1898, the Tudor Revival style Aurora Free Library/Morgan Opera House served until 1996 as the Public Library/Town Hall, as it was originally intended by benefactor Louise Morgan Zabriskie.
+Built in 1898 through funds from Louise Morgan Zabriskie, the Tudor Revival style Aurora Free Library/Morgan Opera House served until 1996 as the public library and town hall.
 The brick, Greek Revival style Aurora Inn was built in 1833.
 A complete renovation was completed in 2003.
 The Shakelton Funeral Home is a large, white, neo-classical wooden structure built in 1903-1904.

 Solomon Myers, a mason, built The Bank of local limestone circa 1840 for use as his home.
 In 1864 the second owner sold the building to a consortium forming the First National Bank of Aurora.
 At that time, several physical improvements were made and the Italianate features were added before the bank opened.
-Edwin Barber Morgan, a leading citizen of Aurora, had the E. B. Morgan House built in 1857-1858.
+Edwin Barber Morgan had the E. B. Morgan House built in 1857-1858.
 It was designed by New York City architect Joseph C. Wells, who also designed the Presbyterian Church in Aurora.
-The imposing stone mansion on the shore of Cayuga Lake now operates as a bed and breakfast inn.
+The stone mansion on the shore of Cayuga Lake now operates as a bed and breakfast.
 Other commercial properties that contribute to the district include: the Shakelton Hardware Store, the Aurora Office Building, Mack's Drug Store, the Aurora Village Hall, the White Elephant Shop, the Aurora IGA, and the Thompson Block.